robb-j/site-index/README.md

 Generate a site index directory with a yaml spec, setup with [robb-j/node-base](https://github.com/robb-j/node-base/).

+> For a more extensible solution, use [robb-j/static-page](https://github.com/robb-j/static-page).

 ## Usage

 The app runs on port `3000` in the container and you should mount your `sites.yml` into `/app/web/sites.yml`.